jyellick/obc-docs/protocol-spec.md

 ## 4. Security

-For this section we will be considering the setting depicted in figure below.
+This section discusses the setting depicted in the figure below.
 In particular, the system consists of the following entities: membership management infrastructure, i.e., a set of entities that are responsible for identifying an individual user (using any form of identification